Quantitative symmetry in a mixed Serrin-type problem for a constrained torsional rigidity: Introduction

 Let $u\in W^{1,\infty}(\Om)\cap W^{2,2} (\Om)$ be the solution of \eqref{eq:problem} and assume that $L\ge [u]_{C^{0,1}(\ol{\Om})}$.
 Moreover, let $R$ and $z$ be the number and point defined in \eqref{value-R-intro} and \eqref{eq:choice z old school}.
 Then, it holds that

 for some non-negative constant $c=c(N, \te, a, L , r_i)$. \end{thm}

 The rate of stability further improves if both additional assumptions are in force.

-\begin{thm}[$\Om$ is smooth and $\Si$ does not touch $\pa B_+\setminus\pa B$] Set $N\ge 2$ and let $\Om$ be a domain contained in $B^+$.
-Assume that $\Om$ satisfies the $(\te,a)$-uniform interior cone condition and the uniform interior sphere condition with radius $r_i$.
+\begin{thm}[$\Om$ satisfies a strong sphere condition and $\Si$ does not touch $\pa B_+\setminus\pa B$] Set $N\ge 2$ and let $\Om$ be a domain contained in $B_+$.
+Assume that $\Om$ satisfies the $(\te,a)$-uniform interior cone condition and the strong $r_i$-uniform interior sphere condition relative to $B_+$.
 In addition, suppose that there exists $m>0$ such that \eqref{dont-touch} holds.

 Let $u\in W^{1,\infty}(\Om)\cap W^{2,2} (\Om)$ be the solution of \eqref{eq:problem} and assume that $L\ge [u]_{C^{0,1}(\ol{\Om})}$.
 Moreover, let $R$ and $z$ be the number and point defined in \eqref{value-R-intro} and \eqref{eq:choice z old school}.
 Then, it holds that